 Terms of Use: Anyone is allowed, even encouraged, to link to this page.
 However, no one is authorized by the author

-or by E and I Services, LLC to copy the content and post it on another web site.
+to copy the content and post it on another web site.

 This web site is owned by E and I Services, LLC and has no affiliation with any other organization.